mpanighetti/dnd5e-species/beasts/hidden-heroes.md

 #### Actions

-_**Hail to the King (1/Long Rest).**_ You emit a squeak of great authority, magically summoning a _swarm of rats_ in your space to aid you.
-The swarm is friendly to you and your companions for 10 minutes or until you lose your Concentration.
-A friendly swarm obeys your commands and shares your initiative count, but it takes its turn immediately after yours.
-If you issue no commands to a friendly swarm, it defends itself but otherwise takes no actions.
-Whenever you are sharing a space with the friendly swarm, you have Advantage on Stealth checks to hide in the swarm.
-When the swarm is no longer friendly, it behaves as it normally would.
+_**Hail to the King (1/Long Rest).**_ You emit a squeak of great authority, magically summoning a swarm of awakened rats in your space to aid you (use the _swarm of rats_ stat block with Intelligence 10).
+The swarm obeys your commands and shares your initiative count, but it takes its turn immediately after yours.
+If you issue no commands to the swarm, it defends itself but otherwise takes no actions.
+Whenever you are sharing a space with the swarm, you have Advantage on Stealth checks to hide in the swarm.
+The swarm disappears if you or your allies deal damage to it, if you lose your Concentration, or after 10 minutes.

 ## Spider